OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 This generates a little javascript in `__handlers__/libc.so/open.js` that Frida injects into the process.
 You can modify that script according to your needs, making use of Fridas (Javascript API)[https://www.frida.re/docs/javascript-api/]

-To work with frida interactivley, you can use `frida-cli` which hooks into a process and gives you a command line interface to Frida's API.
+To work with frida interactivley, you can use `frida CLI` which hooks into a process and gives you a command line interface to Frida's API.

 ~~~
 frida -U com.android.chrome
 ~~~

-You can use frida-cli to load scripts via the `-l` option, e.g to load `myscript.js` you would do:
+You can use frida CLI to load scripts via the `-l` option, e.g to load `myscript.js`:

 ~~~
 frida -U -l myscript.js com.android.chrome